+Basic skills
-CB2 That the students know how to apply their knowledge to their work or vocation in a professional manner and possess the competencies that are usually demonstrated through the elaboration and defense of arguments and the resolution of problems within their area of study.

-CB3 That students have the ability to gather and interpret relevant data (usually within their area of study) to make judgments that include a reflection on relevant social, scientific or ethical issues.

-CB4 That students can transmit information, ideas, problems and solutions to both a specialized and non-specialized public.
-Part (underlined) of
+- CB1.
+That students have demonstrated and understand knowledge in an area of study that starts from the basis of general secondary education, and is usually found at a level that, while supported by advanced textbooks, also includes some aspects that involve knowledge from the forefront of their field of study. - CB2.
+That students know how to apply their knowledge to their work or vocation in a professional way and possess the skills that are usually demonstrated through the elaboration and defense of arguments and the resolution of problems within their area of study - CB3.
+That students have the ability to gather and interpret relevant data (usually within their area of study) to make judgments that include reflection on relevant social, scientific or ethical issues - CB4 Que los estudiantes puedan transmitir información, ideas, problemas y soluciones a un público tanto especializado como no especializado. - CB5.
+That students have developed those learning skills necessary to undertake further studies with a high degree of autonomy.

+General skills
-CG2 Adequate knowledge of physical problems, technologies, machinery and systems for water and energy supply, limits imposed by budgetary factors and construction regulations, and the relationships between facilities or buildings and farms, agri-food industries and the spaces related to gardening and landscaping with its social and environmental environment, as well as the need to relate those and that environment with human needs and preservation of the environment.

-Part (underlined) of CG5 Ability to write and sign studies on rural development, environmental impact and waste management of agri-food industries, agricultural and livestock farms, and spaces related to gardening and landscaping.

-CG7 Knowledge in basic, scientific and technological subjects that allow continuous learning, as well as an ability to adapt to new situations or changing environments.
+- CG2.
+Adequate knowledge of physical problems, technologies, machinery and water and energy supply systems, limits imposed by budgetary factors and construction regulations, and the relationships between facilities or buildings and farms, agri-food industries and spaces related to gardening and landscaping with their social and environmental environment, as well as the need to relate those and that environment with human needs and environmental preservation. - CG5 Ability to write and sign studies on rural development, environmental impact and waste management of agrifood industries, agricultural and livestock farms, and spaces related to gardening and landscaping. - CG7 Knowledge in basic, scientific and technological subjects that allow continuous learning, as well as an ability to adapt to new situations or changing environments.